 Both health officials and residents came away with the next step: continuing to search for answers.

 "We didn't have many answers today.
 I'm happy that they are acknowledging that there are some issues in terms of quality control and that they are going to do some retesting.
 So that shows me that there is some concern and hopefully this next round of tests will prove that there is and we can get it fixed," Zack says.

-The Allegan county health department says that if both the water and soil samples show significant levels of dioxin, a health assessment will be done in the area to learn more about related health concernS.
+The Allegan County Health Department says that if both the water and soil samples show significant levels of dioxin, a health assessment will be done in the area to learn more about related health concerns.
 Only one of the wells is under a bottled water advisory.
-Everybody else is able to drink the water. of course, we will continue to update you on this story as it develops.
+Everybody else is able to drink the water.